 Willpower is like a muscle.
 It can be trained.
 Willpower also uses energy and is limited, just like muscles.
 Exerting self-control uses energy and over time, this energy can become depleted, making it easier to have the dessert, buy the shoes or sleep in past your alarm.
 So if you’re somebody who has difficulty with willpower, what can you do?

 Believe it or not, regular acupuncture treatments can increase your willpower.
 Acupuncture is just one subset of an ancient medical system known as Traditional Chinese Medicine (TCM).
-But it is by far, the most commonly known and used.
-In TCM, the word for will is zhi.
-In TCM, Zhi is associated with the kidneys.
-So if the energy of your kidneys is strong, the will is also strong, this is how acupuncture can help increase willpower.
-The needles used in acupuncture treatments actually stimulate the energy of the kidneys, thus increasing willpower.
+By stimulating certain acupuncture points, the body is encouraged to heal faster, and correct imbalances.
+Willpower, specifically, can be increased by improving the Kidneys, according to TCM.
+So if the energy of your kidneys is strong, the will is also strong.
+These acupuncture treatments actually stimulate the energy of the kidneys, thus increasing willpower.

 The reason TCM works so well at addressing and correcting problems with willpower is because it addresses the body holistically.
 TCM looks at everything: the body, mind, environment and the emotions.
 This allows for treatments to be customized to the needs of the patient instead of a one size fits all approach.
 Customized treatments allow for better outcomes.